MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/service-metadata.md

 - **MB Purchase Profile**
   Purchase profile that is used for establishing limited connectivity for purchasing a subscription.

   If you are a GSM operator who has only one Purchase APN for all subscribers, you can use the service metadata to provision that to the computer.
 If you have multiple Purchase APNs, you should use account provisioning metadata to set the appropriate purchase APN.
-Or, you can do nothing and use the entries that are stored in the APN database to provide APN connectivity information.
+Or, you can do nothing and use the entries that are stored in the COSA database to provide APN connectivity information.

 - **MB Internet profile**
   Every mobile broadband subscription can have one default profile that is used to connect to the home network operator.
 The Windows Connection Manager uses this profile for auto-connecting to the network.

   If you are a GSM operator who has only one Internet APN for all subscribers, you can use the service metadata to provision the computer.
 If you have multiple Internet APNs, you should use account provisioning metadata to set the appropriate internet APN.
-Or, you can do nothing and use the entries that are stored in the APN database to provide APN connectivity information.
+Or, you can do nothing and use the entries that are stored in the COSA database to provide APN connectivity information.

 - **Certificate data**
   Certificate information used for provisioning.
 This includes Certificate Issuer Name and Subject Name.
 This information is used to ensure that account provisioning operations that are initiated by a website are issued by a trusted operator.